 What is freedom?

-This could include, expanding the policing of its citizens and expand the military sphere of influence if necessary.
+This could include expanding the policing of its citizens and expand the military sphere of influence if necessary.
 They do it even with the words of God and blessings mixed in public politics to get votes and beating of drums.
-Politicians even see the military as on mission from above.
+Politicians even see the military as on a mission from above.
 This upset me as a Christian.
 The Pope just wrote a book ‘Violence never in God’s name’.

 Freedom is nothing more than guarding against government coercive power.
 The next time you hear a politician utter the word democracy, ask him what he is doing about your freedom.

 So what is the US about?